RyanBrewer317/cricket_hs/docs/intro.md

 def foo(f):
   x-> f(x) + 1
 ```
-`foo` here is a function that takes a function as input.
+`foo` here is a function that takes a function `f` as input.
 It then returns a new function that's the same as the old one
-except its return values are 1 higher.
+except the returned values are 1 higher.
 That is, `foo` only makes sense for functions that return integers.
 `x -> ...` is the notation for a lambda, or anonymous function.